Metal on Metal (MoM) Hip Implants

 Get Legal Guidance On Your Metal on Metal Hip Implant Injury Claim

-The Lawyers at Riddle & Brantley are dedicated to fighting for the rights of those who have been injured or harmed due to a defective medical device including a metal on metal hip implant.
-With more than 160 years combined legal experience, our team of lawyers will provide comprehensive legal counsel on your situation and help guide you through the entire process of your claim.
+The hip implant lawsuit lawyers at Riddle & Brantley are dedicated to fighting for the rights of those who have been injured or harmed due to a defective medical device including a metal-on-metal hip implant.
+With nearly 200 years of combined legal experience, our team of lawyers will provide comprehensive legal counsel on your situation and help guide you through the entire process of your claim.